-- Current freshmen should apply by the April 15 transfer deadline and would enter the Honors College the following fall semester.
+- Current freshmen (students in their second full semester of college) should apply by the April 15 transfer deadline and would enter the Honors College the following fall semester.

-- Current sophomores should apply by the December 1 transfer deadline and would enter the Honors College the following spring semester.
+- Current sophomores (students in their third full semester of college) should apply by the December 1 transfer deadline and would enter the Honors College the following spring semester.